StuartRiffle/ragtag-tiger/README.md

     --chat
 ```

-A more flexible way to manage complex configuration is to factor out groups of command line arguments into "response files" (the file extension doesn't matter).
+A more flexible way to manage complex configuration is to factor out groups of command line arguments into "response files".
 The rules there are:
 - **every argument must be on its own line**
 - blank lines, indentation, and trailing whitespace are ignored
-- internal whitespace is part of an argument, no quotes needed
+- internal whitespace is part of an argument, so no quotes needed
 - lines starting with # are treated as comments
 - comments alongside arguments (on the same line) are NOT supported

+For example:
 ```
 # debug_server.args - example response file